-Understanding Predicates and Simple Predicates: A Comprehensive Guide
+Understanding Predicates and Simple Predicates: A complete walkthrough

 Predicates are a fundamental component of grammar, forming the core of a sentence's meaning.
-This comprehensive guide will delve deep into the concept of predicates, focusing on understanding what constitutes a predicate and how to identify a simple predicate.
-We'll explore various examples, address common misconceptions, and equip you with the knowledge to confidently analyze sentence structure.
+This practical guide will delve deep into the concept of predicates, focusing on understanding what constitutes a predicate and how to identify a simple predicate.
+Consider this: we'll explore various examples, address common misconceptions, and equip you with the knowledge to confidently analyze sentence structure.
 Mastering predicates is crucial for effective communication and a deeper appreciation of the English language.
-This article will cover everything from basic definitions to advanced applications, making it an invaluable resource for students, writers, and anyone interested in improving their grammatical understanding.
+This article will cover everything from basic definitions to advanced applications, making it an invaluable resource for students, writers, and anyone interested in improving their grammatical understanding Not complicated — just consistent..

 What is a Predicate?

 The predicate of a sentence is everything that is not the subject.
+Because of that, in essence, it completes the thought started by the subject.
 It tells us what the subject is doing, what is being done to the subject, or what state the subject is in.
-In essence, it completes the thought started by the subject.
 Think of it as the action, state of being, or description related to the subject.

 Example: